mbeddr/mps-platform-docs/src/doc/docs/gotchas/mps_internal/index.md

     Changing idea.system.path should allows you start a second instance with dedicated caches/state.
     If you don’t want to share any configuration also update idea.config.path.

-!!! question "How do I get an icon for a concept?"

-    Call `GlobalIconManager.getInstance().getIconFor(concept)`.

 !!! question "Where can I find builtin icons?"